nate-adkins/nate-adkins.github.io/_projects/loopy.md

 ## Meet Loopy

 Loopy is a swarm of 36 individual servo motors circularly connected in a chain.
-The servo motors each serve as an independent agent in the swarm, with only one degree of freedom.
+The servo motors are each controlled by a single independent agent in the swarm who has only one degree of freedom.

-As an ongoing research platform at the WVU Interactive Robotics Laboratory, Loopy is used for exploring biologically inspired design principles, how decentralized biological processes and systems can be utilized in robotics, and what emergent behaviors can be observed by applying biological principles to Loopy.
+As an ongoing research platform at the WVU Interactive Robotics Laboratory, Loopy is used for exploring how decentralized biological processes and systems can be utilized in robotics, and what emergent behaviors can be observed by applying biological principles to Loopy.

 {% include gallery id="loopy_gallery"%}

 ## Technical Stack

 My work with Loopy included swarm robotics research, developing a synchronous interfacing library for Dynamixel servo motors, interfacing with nested, multiplexed I2C proximity and light sensors, and integrating ROS.
-I worked on real-time control systems, ROS integration, and biologically inspired algorithms for decentralized behavior.

 - Ubuntu Linux and ROS
-- Implemented Turning Patterns in Python
 - Microcontroller interfacing in C and Python
 - Created the first iteration of a custom Dynamixel servo motor library in Python